Epione vespertaria: Description

 The caterpillars are brown or violet-brown with a whitish tinge underside.
 They feed on birch (Betula species), hazel (Corylus avellana), aspen (Populus tremula) and willow (Salix species).
 Larvae can be found from May to June.
 The species overwinters as an egg.

 Distribution

 The dark bordered beauty is widespread from western Europe to the Amur River.
-In England, the species is only recorded at Strensall Common in the City of York.
+In England, the species is only recorded at Strensall Common in the City of York, and Wallington Hall, Northumberland.

 Habitat

 This species can be found in many different habitats (plains, mountains, wet heathlands, damp woodlands, etc.).